-If a tree on your property is affected, a Metrolinx representative will reach out to you directly in the coming months.
+If a tree on your property is affected, a Metrolinx representative will reach out to you directly.
 As the first step, we will work with you to confirm that the tree or any overhanging branches on your property need to be removed, provide you with a Tree Removal Resident Information Package that explains options for tree replacement, and discuss next steps.